 In labor, this seems to allow the baby to move off the right side and come over to the left.
 This action will help a posterior baby for whom Side-lying Release didn’t reach high enough in the back (which is just over the hips in the back).

 When should you not do it?

 Dip the hip is a soft tissue exercise for flexibility and balance in the pelvis and does not manipulate the baby.
-Therefore, this would not be the technique to use to turn an anterior baby to posterior, for example.

 A success story